futuredapp/Engineering-Handbook/ios/new-project.md

 ## 2. Create a new Xcode project

 - [ ] Write product name in CamelCased style.
 Organization Identifier is *app.futured*.
 Leave *Use Core Data* unchecked (persistence is usually implemented in much later phase of development) and *Include Unit Tests* and *Include UI Tests* checked.
+(CI requires tests run)
 - [ ] Change bundle identifier to kebab-cased style `app.futured.kebab-case-app-name`.

 ## 3. Configure Ruby environment and Fastlane